Tangent piano: History

 In 1440, Arnault de Zwolle described what is believed to be the first keyboard instrument which used a tangent action.
-It is speculated that this was a clavichord or harpsichord.
-Pantaleon Hebenstreit is credited with the creation in 1705 of the first tangent piano.
-Christoph Gottlieb Schröter claimed that he invented the new tangent piano by letting blank harpsichord jacks hit the strings, also incorporating dampers into the action.
-A famous early piano maker, Gottfried Silbermann, was making 'pantaleons' by 1727.
-The Germans gave another name to the pantaleon, the Tangentenflügel and the English called it the 'tangent piano.'
+The earliest surviving instrument with a tangent action is a spinet built by Francesco Bonafinis with its jacks replaced with wooden tangents before 1700.
+Jean Marius proposed a design for a hammered instrument similar to a tangent piano in 1716, though it was only published after his death in 1735.
+Christoph Gottlieb Schröter claimed that he had invented the tangent piano in 1717.
+Franz Jakob Späth presented a tangent piano to the elector of Bonn in 1751.

-In 1777, Mozart referred to the tangent piano as the "Spattisches Klavier," after the maker of tangent pianos, Spath.
+In 1777, Mozart referred to the tangent piano as the "Spättisches Klavier," after the maker of tangent pianos, Spath.
 Other names included the Italian cembalo angelico, and the French clavecin harmonieux et celeste.
 This is all evidence that the tangent piano spread throughout Europe.
 By the earliest decade of the 19th century, Spath tangent pianos were sent all over the globe and given a wide 6 octave range, which enabled them to compete with the piano.
 At the same time, the fortepiano began to eclipse the harpsichord and clavichord as the keyboard instrument of choice.

 The creation of the tangent piano, and the fortepiano, were the results of attempts to remedy the lack of dynamics in harpsichord sound.
 Both the tangent piano and fortepiano offered a variety of sound that was appealing to the changes in classical music, which featured more expressiveness and intensity than the harpsichord could offer.
 The tangent piano had a short life in popularity, and dropped off somewhere in the late 18th century or early 19th century.
-The fortepiano, however, buried the harpsichord in popularity by 1800.
+The fortepiano, however, surpassed the harpsichord in popularity by 1800.
 It then slowly evolved to the massive modern iron-framed giant of 88 keys.
 The tangent piano's popularity lasted for such a short time that very little music was written for it.
 It is possible that Carl Philipp Emanuel Bach's keyboard concerti were written for this instrument or for the fortepiano.
 In either case, the tangent piano is an appropriate choice for the keyboard instrument in the concerti.
 In addition, other sons of Johann Sebastian Bach wrote pieces expressly for the tangent piano.
-Miklos Spanyi recently released a recording of them on the tangent piano (Recording with MP3 samples featuring the Tangent Piano).

 There are currently approximately twenty intact tangent pianos in existence.
 In 2006 a tangent piano was discovered on the estate of Johann Esaias von Seidel in Sulzbach-Rosenberg in its original condition.
 After extensive restoration it was presented to the public during a concert by Christoph Hammer and Sylvia Ackermann in 2012.